martinboers/plcnext-book/src/ch03-04-disabling-features.md

 > On AXC devices, the values of the environment variables `ARP_COMPONENT_AXIOLINE` and `ARP_COMPONENT_INTERBUS` are assigned automatically by the PLCnext runtime, based on whether an Inline adapter module is detected during startup.
 Do not attempt to change these environment variables in your own `.acf.settings` file.

-### Components Required by PLCnext Engineer

-By default, the PLC is configured to run a PLCnext Engineer project.
-If this default configuration is not changed, the following should not be disabled:

-* ARP_COMPONENT_ECLR
-* ARP_COMPONENT_PND
-* ARP_COMPONENT_PNC
-* ARP_COMPONENT_ETHERNETIP

-Later, you will learn how to disable support for PLCnext Engineer, which will then give you the option of disabling any or all of these components.

 ### ACF Settings File Name(s)

 The name of the custom settings file does not need to be `Custom.acf.settings`.
 The filename can be anything, as long as it ends in `.acf.settings`, and is located in the `/opt/plcnext/appshome` directory.
 You may have noticed that the custom settings file is included using this directive in the `/etc/plcnext/Device.acf.settings` file: